 AEMO is open to possibly having more meetings if needed, however as a working group there was no reason much of the work couldn’t continue outside of meetings rather than using meetings to do the work.

 Tasnetworks stated documenting end to end business processes (flows) should come first and from there work out what transactions are needed.
 Others expressed concern with this approach, noting this could force a specific business model and remove the flexibility of B2B communications.
-AEMO noted this level of detailed work is not achievable within the current timeline.3.
-Procedure Update Options
+AEMO noted delivering this level of detailed work (end to end business processes flows), as well as new complete drafting B2B Procedures was not achievable within the current timeline of 30 September 2016 for recommendation to IEC.

+It was also noted that the transitional IEC in establishing the B2B Working Group had also established the priorities for work to be done at the IEC meeting of 27 June 2016 (Agenda Item 7) –

+Recognising the above, the Committee agreed to request the B2B working group to develop B2B procedures that support all four service categories, and to start work in the following order: efficiency transactions, minimum service specifications, peer to peer requirements, and advanced metering services

+3. Procedure Update Options

 Andrew (AEMO), introduced procedure update options (per slide 7 of the hand out) outlining potential approach how the working group might update existing and define new services.